Federico Jiménez Losantos: Career in journalism

 He was hired as Op-Ed Editor of the Diario 16 newspaper.
 He then worked for Antena 3 Radio, and later for the COPE radio network of the Spanish Catholic church.
 After a year in Miami, he returned to Spain and took charge of La Linterna, a night programme on COPE radio.
 In 2003 he became director of La Mañana, also on COPE, and became increasingly popular in the morning radio.
 With La Mañana he became one of the most listened-to radio talk show hosts in Spain until he parted ways in July 2009.

 He was one of the founders of La Ilustración Liberal magazine.

 In 2000, together with the likes of Javier Rubio Navarro, José María Marco, Alberto Recarte, Carlos Rodríguez Braun and Pedro Schwartz, Losantos helped to create Libertad Digital, a markedly partisan right-leaning and anti-socialist online newspaper.
-Half of the seed capital was provided by the Grupo Intereconomía.
+Half of the seed capital was provided by the Grupo Intereconomía, with which later on he had a very public and acrimonious falling out.

 He is also a regular columnist for El Mundo and has written several books, mostly on political topics.
 He also debuted in poetry with a book of haikus.
 In 2005 he started 'The Spain Herald', an English-language digest of articles from Libertad Digital which has been off-line since June 2006.

 He has been successfully prosecuted on a number of occasions for defamatory pronouncements.
 Including a quarrel filed by Alberto Ruiz-Gallardón, (Note: Found guilty of verbal offence against the mayor of Madrid, Alberto Ruiz Gallardon, he received a fine for having called him a traitor towards terror victims of 11-M. His answer was that "Gallardon's honour was cheap after all".) and being legally prompted, along with his employers COPE, to pay compensation of 60,000 euros to Esquerra Republicana de Catalunya.

 In 2009, after the discomfort that Losantos' outspoken and uncompromising editorial line was creating in the COPE (deeply critical of the former Spanish premier Zapatero, but, somewhat surprisingly for Spain's partisan politics, equally critical of the conservative opposition, which he chastises as being bland and lacking a real alternative project), he did not accept the new role he was offered by this radio station and announced he was moving, among others, to create his own radio station, esRadio, to be launched in September of that same year.

 Losantos received the Antena de Oro award in 2022.